sajjadhossainshohag/sajjadhossainshohag/README.md

 # Hey, I'm Sajjad Hossain Shohag

-I am a **full-stack web developer** with a strong focus on building **scalable, high-performance applications**.
-I have extensive experience in **Laravel, React, Next.js, and API development**, and I thrive on solving complex technical challenges.
+I am a **Software Engineer** with a strong focus on building **scalable, high-performance applications**.
+I have strong experience in **PHP, Laravel, React, Next.js, and API development**, and thrive on solving complex technical challenges.

 ---

 ## 🧑‍💻 About Me
 - ⚡ Strong experience in **PHP, Laravel, React, Next.js, and API development**
-- 💡 Interested in **FinTech, SaaS platforms, and AI products**
+- 🧩 Skilled Code Reviewer — focused on clean architecture, performance, and maintainability
-- 🎯 Goal: Build impactful products that help businesses scale
+- 💡 Interested in **FinTech, SaaS platforms, and AI products** and building impactful products that help businesses scale
 - 🌱 Active contributor to **Livewire, Laravel, and open-source packages**
 ---